Mishal Raheja Says It’s Like A Gift To Be Part Of Kumkum Bhagya, Regrets Quitting Laagi Tujhse Lagan

 Mishal told the leading daily, "After Laagi Tujhse Lagan people thought that I purposely kept myself away from television, but it's not like that.
 I was busy doing few others things which unfortunately did not materialise."

-Mishal Makes A Comeback To TV After 14 Months Break!
+Mishal Makes A Comeback To TV After A 14-Month Break!

 "I did a short film for a youth channel in the meanwhile.
-Then I returned with Ishq Ka Rang Safed in 2016 and now after a 14 months break I am back with Kumkum Bhagya."
+Then I returned with Ishq Ka Rang Safed in 2016 and now after a 14-month break I am back with Kumkum Bhagya."

 The Actor Talks About Datta Bhau Role

-When asked as to whether he still wants to do the role like Datta bhau as it was strong and much loved character, he says, "Datta bhau's character was a God's gift to me, but I can't keep thinking all my life.
+When asked as to whether he still wants to do the role like Datta bhau as it was strong and a much loved character, he says, "Datta bhau's character was a God's gift to me, but I can't keep thinking all my life.
 I have already done the character and achieved success now I have to move on I can't keep thinking about it."

 Mishal Regrets Quitting Laagi Tujhse Lagan

 The actor regrets quitting the show when he was at his peak.
-He adds that if he had same knowledge and maturity about the industry, he wouldn't have taken the decision.
+He adds that if he had same knowledge and maturity about the industry then, he wouldn't have taken the decision.

 Ishqbaaz: Nakuul, Leenesh & Kunal Celebrate 2 Years of Shooting; 'No Leap' Confirms Gul Khan